nonarkitten/dis68k/README.md

 originally developed in 1991 and written in era-appropriate unstandardised C.
 It was released into the public domain in 1993.

-This fork of dis68k seeks to modernise that source code:
+This fork of dis68k was forked from the fork created by Thomas Harte.
+The Thomas Harte fork seeked to modernise the original source code written by
+W. de Waal:
 * to ensure that it builds with modern compilers;
 * to give it normative command-line invocation; and
 * where possible, to adapt the code to utilise more modern language constructs.